elphinhote/Hellopwd/readme.md

 # Pwd-Generator

-JavaScript: Password Generator
+## JavaScript: Password Generator

-Subject Task:
+## Subject Task:

 Create a Password Generator application

 based on the following Acceptance Criterias:

-GIVEN I need a new, secure password
+Create a secure password

-WHEN I click the button to generate a password
+Clicking the button to generate a new password

-THEN I am presented with a series of prompts for password criteria
+A series of prompts guides you to the password criteria

-WHEN prompted for password criteria

-THEN I select which criteria to include in the password
+Select the criteria to include in the password

-WHEN prompted for the length of the password

-THEN I choose a length of at least 8 characters and no more than 128 characters
+Select the length of the password choosing a length of at least 8 characters and no more than 128 characters

-WHEN prompted for character types to include in the password

-THEN I choose lowercase, uppercase, numeric, and/or special characters
+Choose lowercase, uppercase, numeric, and/or special characters

-WHEN I answer each prompt

-THEN my input should be validated and at least one character type should be selected
+Input should be validated and at least one character type should be selected

-WHEN all prompts are answered

-THEN a password is generated that matches the selected criteria
+WHEN all prompts are answered a password is generated that matches the selected criteria

-WHEN the password is generated

-THEN the password is either displayed in an alert or written to the page
+The password is displayed in an alert

+## Technologies Used

+* Javascript
+* style.css
+* HTML

-The following image shows the web application's appearance and object's functionality:
+## The following image shows the web application's appearance and object's functionality:

 ![Password Generator](https://user-images.githubusercontent.com/65749636/96331987-74cf4e00-1016-11eb-97ef-cf12d78981a8.PNG)

-What I learned,
+## What I learned,

 In this assignment I learned about for looping, and the techniques of creating functions for prompts and alerts.